 Tonyalynne is a member of the Forbes Coaches Council specifically for her integrated leadership and life development approach.
 She is a frequent contributor to Forbes, WomELLE, and Thrive Global.
-She is head-over-heels in love with the Pacific Northwest, drinks iced coffee in all weather, and is attempting to train a little Yorkie named Ollie.
+She is head-over-heels in love with the Pacific Northwest, drinks iced coffee in all weather, regularly nerds out on women’s soccer, and is attempting to train a little Yorkie named Ollie.

 The Courage Practice offers personal & professional development from a deeper place.
 With an inside-out, soul-to-strategy coaching approach, we guide you to make friends with your courage and intuition in the ways that matter most to you.